 After completing your reservation, Amtrak will email you your receipt and a PDF file containing your ticket.
 Conductors can scan tickets from your electronic devices, or you can use paper tickets.

-Buying Tickets Onboard The Train – Not recommended.
+Buying Tickets Onboard the Train – Not Recommended.

 - This option is not available on all trains.

-- Cash only, and there is an onboard fee.
+- Cash only; an onboard fee applies.

 Parking at unstaffed Amtrak stations

-Each community determines the parking rules and length of time for its station, so there is no blanket answer.
+Each community determines the parking rules and the length of time for its station, so there is no blanket answer.

 A dry run to the station could help you familiarize yourself with the services and parking.
 You don’t want your trip to end with a parking ticket or a towed car.

-Packing suggestions for unstaffed Amtrak stations
+Packing Suggestions for Unstaffed Amtrak Stations

 From my experience, 25″ or smaller luggage is more manageable, and travel backpacks are great for train travel.

-How early should you arrive at an unstaffed Amtrak Station?
+How early should you arrive at an unstaffed Amtrak station?

 I became overconfident in my “time management skills” a few times and parked my car in time for a great view of the train rolling away without me.
-I needed to remember to leave time for unexpected traffic, detours, and paying for parking.
+I needed to remember to allow time for unexpected traffic, detours, and paying for parking.

-Preparing for your adventure
+Preparing for Your Adventure

 Boarding trains at unstaffed Amtrak stations

 As the train approaches, stand behind the yellow line or at least six feet from the tracks for your safety.
-Once the train stops, look for the open doors and conductors.
+Once the train stops, look for the open doors and the conductors.

-Trains can arrive early but will not leave before their scheduled time.
+Trains can arrive early, but will not leave before their scheduled time.
 The only exception is a flag stop.

-Unstaffed Amtrak stations wrap-up
+Unstaffed Amtrak Stations Wrap-Up

-- Pets, golf clubs, or bike services are available at selected unstaffed stations and trains.
+- Pets, golf clubs, or bike services are available at selected, unstaffed stations and trains.

 - The station may or may not have restrooms.